apovilauskas/skill-tree/README.md

 ## Description

-Skill Tree is a .NET Core Web API that models learning and practice as a directed graph of skills.
+Skill Tree is an ASP.NET Core Web API that models learning and practice as a directed graph of skills.
 Each skill has a target (e.g. "50 matches" or "20 hours"), and users log sessions against it over time.
 Progress isn't a simple ratio — it factors in consistency and streaks, rewarding steady practice over last-minute cramming.
 Skills can require other skills as prerequisites, and the API enforces a valid, acyclic dependency graph before any relationship is created.

 The project was built to practice a clean, layered .NET architecture: Controllers → Services → Repositories, backed by EF Core and PostgreSQL, with manual DTO mapping and unit tests around the core business logic.